Gamefist/Skuddbot-v2-wiki/christmas-2020.md

 ### How many tickets do I have?
 Your ticket count is displayed in the `!currencies` command.

+### What happens to my tickets after the draw?
+They dissapear into void.
+Gone.
+Forever. (a long time)

 ### My question isn't listed.
 If you have any further questions, shoot me a message on Twitter (@Cooltimmetje) or DM me on Discord (Cooltimmetje#0001).